alan-turing-institute/AutisticaCitizenScience/SPRINTREPORT.md

 ### Challenges

-The team met the following challenges during this sprint.
+The team met the following challenges or blockers during this sprint.

 *Please include and link to the accompanying issue or pull request for each challenge point.*

-* `challenge description`
+* `challenge/blocker description`
   * Related to issues: [`#o`](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/`o`), [`#p`](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/`p`)
   * *Additional notes if necessary.*
 *